powderflask/cms-thumbnail/README.rst

 If you aren't using the app_directories template loader, you will need to add the templates to your TEMPLATE_DIRS settings.
 The templates are at::

-   cms_imagecache/plugins/<plugin-name>/templates
+   cms_thumbnail/plugins/<plugin-name>/templates

-and can be overridden by adding a "cms_imagecache" folder to your project templates directory.
+and can be overridden by adding a "cms_thumbnail" folder to your project templates directory.

 Settings
 ========

-No settings specific for imagecache - see sorl-thumbnail
+No settings specific for cms thumbnail, but do see sorl-thumbnail for important settings.

 Presets
 =======
-A preset defines a set of image processing operations, which might include scaling, cropping, etc.  The available operations are defined by sorl-thumbnail (see `thumbnail documentation <http://thumbnail.sorl.net/index.html>`_).
+A preset defines a set of image processing operations, which might include scaling, cropping, etc.  The available operations are defined by sorl-thumbnail (see `sorl-thumbnail documentation <http://thumbnail.sorl.net/index.html>`_).
 A preset is composed of two fields:

-* geometry: a sorl-thumbnail geometry string - defines how the image will be scaled (see `thumbnail Geometry <http://thumbnail.sorl.net/template.html#geometry>`_)
+* geometry: a sorl-thumbnail geometry string - defines how the image will be scaled (see `sorl-thumbnail Geometry <http://thumbnail.sorl.net/template.html#geometry>`_)
-* options: a dictionary of sorl-thumbnail image processing options (see `thumbnail Options <http://thumbnail.sorl.net/template.html#options>`_)
+* options: a dictionary of sorl-thumbnail image processing options (see `sorl-thumbnail Options <http://thumbnail.sorl.net/template.html#options>`_)

 These definitions are passed directly through to sorl-thumbnail without interpretation.
 In turn, sorl-thumbnail passes the options directly through to the backend image library engine,